WordPress SEO - XML Sitemap Rewrite Fix <IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteRule ^sitemap_index\.xml$ /index.php?sitemap=1 [L] RewriteRule ^([^/]+?)-sitemap([0-9]+)?\.xml$ /index.php?sitemap=$1&sitemap_n=$2 [L] </IfModule> # END WordPress SEO - XML Sitemap Rewrite Fix

-Having been downloaded over 1 million times, WordPress SEO by Yoast plugin is by far the best and most complete SEO plugin for WordPress.
-While it has given us no issues in the past, for some users it has been a pain.
-Recently one of our clients ran into the issue of getting a 404 error for their sitemaps generated by Yoast’s WordPress SEO plugin.
+One of our previous clients ran into the issue of getting a 404 error for their sitemaps generated by Yoast’s WordPress SEO plugin.
 After trying a few things, we were able to figure out the solution.
-In this article, we will show you how to fix the sitemap 404 error in WordPress SEO plugin by Yoast.

-# WordPress SEO - XML Sitemap Rewrite Fix <IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteRule ^sitemap_index\.xml$ /index.php?sitemap=1 [L] RewriteRule ^([^/]+?)-sitemap([0-9]+)?\.xml$ /index.php?sitemap=$1&sitemap_n=$2 [L] </IfModule> # END WordPress SEO - XML Sitemap Rewrite Fix
+# WordPress SEO - XML Sitemap Rewrite Fix <IfModule mod_rewrite.c> RewriteEngine On RewriteBase / RewriteRule ^sitemap_index.xml$ /index.php?sitemap=1 [L] RewriteRule ^([^/]+?)-sitemap([0-9]+)?.xml$ /index.php?sitemap=$1&sitemap_n=$2 [L] </IfModule> # END WordPress SEO - XML Sitemap Rewrite Fix

 For most people this fixed the issue.
 Someone reported that while this code fixed the issue, the page was still sending the 404 response header which meant that Google Webmasters tool couldn’t find it.
-Well in our client’s case, the above solution did NOT fix the issue.

-While not preferred, we had no choice but to edit the core plugin files to fix the issue.
+If that doesn’t fix the 404 sitemap issue, you may need to try another method.
+While not preferred, in our client’s case we had no choice but to edit the core plugin files to fix the issue.
 As suggested by hadjedj.vincent, we edited the class-sitemaps.php located in “/wp-content/plugins/wordpress-seo/inc/class-sitemaps.php”.

 You need to look at the function init() code and make that section look like this: